 - Alternate layers do not translate into composites.
 There is a script solution for that though.
 See further below.
 Update: it should work in Glyphs 3.1 and later.

 - Brushes work, as long as they are applied the same way in all masters.

-- Path offsets do not reliably work currently.
-The translation into TrueType curves may break outline compatibility.
+- Path attributes like strokes do not work currently.
+The translation into TrueType curves would break outline compatibility.